Nicholas H. Androski

 nandrosk@umich.edu

 In 2024, I recieved my BS in Physics at Cal Poly San Luis Obispo with minors in mathematics and astronomy.
-Most recently, I conducted research at the Center for Astrophysics on ion cyclotron electromagnetic waves in the corona using NASA’s Parker Solar Probe.
+My senior project focused on research I conducted at the Center for Astrophysics on ion cyclotron electromagnetic waves in the corona using NASA’s Parker Solar Probe.
 At Cal Poly, I also worked on measuring stellar ages and identifying rare nuclear fission events.
+At UM, I have shifted my sights to understanding our atmosphere here on Earth through modeling and analyzing how they can be validated to achieve actionable and reliable projections.

 Academic Interests:

-• Ideal simulation test cases as tools for comparison, understanding, and teaching.
+• Ideal simulation test cases as tools for analyzing model biases, understanding physical processes, and teaching.

 • Data visualization and interaction as an effective tool for teaching others